raspberrypilearning/magazine/en/step_1.md

 ## What you will make

-Learn how to use HTML and CSS to create a multi-page magazine website.
+Use HTML and CSS to create a multi-page magazine website.

 --- print-only ---